What Is The Best HTML Editor For You?

 Everyone makes mistakes here and then, even simple typos can make your HTML documents not work properly.
 This is why HTML editors are extremely useful!

 Plus, although we’re concentrating specifically on an editor’s ability to handle HTML, many editors can handle other languages such as CSS or PHP, giving you more options if you ever want to branch out with your coding and web development skills.

-It’s a simple question but ultimately, the answer is not so simple!
-We’re going to break this down into two sections.
+It's a simple question but ultimately, the answer is not so simple!
+I'm going to break this down into two sections.

 Side-Note - All of the HTML editors we will be looking at also have the capability to edit CSS (Cascading Style Sheets), too!